 You can read more of my thoughts after the gallery.

-Chatei Hatou was recommended by several people, including Nem Coffee & Espresso and Koffee Memeya.
+Chatei Hatou was recommended by several coffee shops in Tokyo, including Nem Coffee & Espresso and Koffee Mameya.
 On a steeply-sloping, quiet side street, just a stone’s throw from the bustle and craziness of the (in)famous Shibuya Crossing, it’s a wonderful, peaceful haven.
 You have to know where it is though, since, other than a pair of Japanese Kanji over the door, nothing gives it away from the outside.
 Even though I was looking for it, I walked past twice on my first visit.
 Fortunately I knew where it was this time around!

 A solitary porch leads into the long, thin low interior.
 There’s an anteroom where you wait for a seat if It’s busy.
 Alternatively, a waitress (I didn’t see any waiters on my two visits, while the coffee was exclusively made by men) will beckon you to a seat, which, if you’re lucky, will be at the counter.